 Important: if you experience any of the following rare but serious symptoms, speak with your doctor immediately or go to your local accident and emergency department without delay.

-- An allergic reaction such as swelling of the mouth, face, tongue or throat with difficulty breathing.
+- An allergic reaction such as swelling of the mouth, face, tongue or throat, or any difficulty breathing.

-- High temperature with a sore throat, mouth ulcers or unusual bruising or bleeding.
+- High temperature (fever) with a sore throat, mouth ulcers or unusual bruising or bleeding.

-- Headache, fever, stiff neck, tiredness, feeling ill and an increased sensitivity to bright light.
+- Headache, high temperature fever, stiff neck, tiredness, feeling ill and an increased sensitivity to bright light.

 How to store sulfadiazine